A Whiter Shade of Pale: Annie Lennox version

 "A Whiter Shade of Pale" was covered by Scottish singer-songwriter Annie Lennox for her second solo album, Medusa (1995).
-The song was released as the album's second single in May 1995 and became a top-forty hit in Europe and Canada.
+The song was produced by Stephen Lipson and released as the album's second single in May 1995, becoming a top-40 hit in Europe and Canada.
 It was also used in Irwin Winkler's film The Net, appearing in closing credits.
+The accompanying music video was directed by Joe Dyer, who had previously co-directed the video for "No More I Love You's" with Lennox.

 Critical reception

 Steve Baltin from Cash Box named the song Pick of the Week, writing, "For the second single from her Medusa album, which is all covers, Lennox takes on one of rock's true classics.
 Sans the psychedelic feel that Procol Harum had on the original version the song metamorphisizes in Lennox’s distinctly elegant hands.
 Starting with a simple, yet lovely, keyboard sound the song takes on the cool detached feel of Lennox that one of music's most accomplished singers has become famous for.
 To say a Lennox song, any Lennox track, is classy is almost redundant, but that is exactly the word to sum up her version of the song.
-Look for this to successfully hit, especially “No More 'I Love You's” with ample amounts of radio support from Adult Contemporary and CHR."Chuck Campbell from Knoxville News Sentinel complimented the song as a "stately remake".
+Look for this to successfully hit, especially 'No More 'I Love You's' with ample amounts of radio support from Adult Contemporary and CHR."
+Chuck Campbell from Knoxville News Sentinel complimented the song as a "stately remake".

+Pan-European magazine Music & Media wrote, "One of those classics that nobody but "Madam Medusa" dares to touch."
+Steve Sutherland from NME felt the album "is worth investigation if only for Ms. Lennox's interpretation of [...]
+'A Whiter Shade of Pale'.
+The original is such flimsy pseudo-classical tripe that even its author has admitted he hasn't got the faintest idea what it's about but, miraculously, Ms Lennox renders it even more absurd, her version resembling the house band at a particularly godforsaken holiday camp at the end of a very long, damp and underpopulated season."
+Smash Hits predicted that Lennox' cover version would be a future hit, writing, "This second track from Annie's LP of cover versions Medusa is certain to be a major hit. [...]
+Although unlikely to be a number one — Jacko will probably have that department all sewn up [with 'Scream'] — this will be a huge hit all the same.
+Corker!"